 Alaska

-Disney Wonder is the ship visiting Alaska, at least in 2024 and 2025.
+Disney Wonder is the ship visiting Alaska in 2024 and 2025, while the Disney Magic offers Alaska itineraries starting in 2026.
 The Alaska cruise season runs from May to September, so it's a good idea to book and reserve a spot in advance, especially since Alaska is becoming more popular each year.
 One cool thing about a Disney Cruise in Alaska is that you might encounter characters like Mickey and Pluto in winter gear waiting for you.
 I bet they feel the cold too!

 Disney still doesn’t offer cruisetours similar to those found at Royal Caribbean.
 Cruisetours are a mix of a cruise with land tours, allowing guests to enjoy days at sea and include land excursions to glaciers and different cities.
 Disney also doesn’t offer one-way trips to Alaska; every trip departs from and returns to Vancouver.